blbadger/blbadger.github.io/memory-models.md

 The idea of compressing input sequences into embeddings that take the place of transformer token embeddings is not new, and was explored in various forms (see particularly the [recurrent memory transformer](https://arxiv.org/abs/2207.06881)).
 Such models were shown to be able to perform simple information retrieval (needle-in-haystack style) on the compressed inputs but little more than that, and certainly do not retain most information of the input.
 The insight here is that as we have seen that transformers are quite inefficient with respect to capturing input information in encodings but masked mixers are not, we can use masked mixer encoders instead to greatly increase the amount of information that is stored in each embedding.

 The architecture we will experiment with here is mostly similar to the embedding-augmented causal langauge model architecture implemented above, where we use the token dimension concatenation to maximize the number of embeddings we can provide to the decoder model.
 We begin by testing the ability of a memory embedding to provide information to allow for an increase in decoder causal modeling accuracy where this embedding is formed from all tokens in the sequence, both previous and future, which we refer to as an 'oracle' memory.
-For clarity, the architecture used for such oracle memories is as follows:
+For clarity, a transformer-based architecture used for such oracle memories is as follows:

 ![memory decoder architectures](/deep-learning/memory_transformer.png)